hraberg/foil/README.md

 promise.
 But that said, I'm parking it for a bit to explore the problem from a different angle.
-I'm going back to the original C roots, and started working on Hindley Milner type inference and hope to compile this with lambdas but without closures (for now) to C, and then explore adding region inference on the same language.
+I'm going back to the original C roots, and started working on Hindley Milner type inference and hope to compile this to a small Lisp with lambdas but without closures (for now) to C, and then explore adding region inference into the same language, using similar tree walking analysis.
 Doing the C++ version of Foil first, which has been easier to add features to and explore, will help guide the next phase.

 #### Memory Management